 Love having plants around but can’t seem to keep them alive for more than a month?
 You could be making one of these mistakes.
-Read on to find out how to keep them alive.
+Read on to find out how to keep your indoor plants alive.

 Here’s something we can all agree on: indoor plants are amazing.
 Having one at home can give you all kinds of health benefits like keeping the air temperature down and purifying the air by reducing the level of carbon dioxide at home.